OHIO

 PFAS CONTAMINATION & REMEDIATION IN OHIO

 PFAS chemicals are widely used across various industries, including firefighting foam (aqueous film-forming foam), food packaging, and other everyday products.
-Over time, these harmful chemicals have seeped into drinking water supplies, contaminated groundwater, and even private drinking water wells throughout Florida.
+Over time, these harmful chemicals have seeped into drinking water supplies, contaminated groundwater, and even private drinking water wells throughout Ohio.

 The Environmental Protection Agency (EPA) and other government agencies have issued guidelines under legislation such as the Toxic Substances Control Act and the Resource Conservation and Recovery Act to address PFAS pollution.
-Florida municipalities must take swift action to meet these federal guidelines, mitigate legal exposure, and protect public health.
+Ohio municipalities must take swift action to meet these federal guidelines, mitigate legal exposure, and protect public health.

-Public drinking water systems in Florida can expect to receive millions of dollars in settlement funds needed to respond to PFAS in its water sources.
+Public drinking water systems in Ohio can expect to receive millions of dollars in settlement funds needed to respond to PFAS in its water sources.
 The 3M and DuPont Phase 2 settlement offers financial support necessary to avoid passing the bill to taxpayers and rate payers.

 ESTIMATED SETTLEMENT AWARDS: